f2fang/f2fang/README.md

 Software Engineer
 -----------------

-I had been a software engineer worked for Computer Networking area for over 10 years.
+I have worked as a software engineer in the computer networking field for over 10 years.

-Now I am a Master Computer Science student in SJSU.
+Currently, I am pursuing a Master's in Computer Science at SJSU.

 * ✉️  You can contact me at [hzieeff@gmail.com](mailto:hzieeff@gmail.com) or [fang.fang@sjsu.edu](mailto:fang.fang@sjsu.edu)
 * 🧠  I'm learning Machine Learning